Pine Cone (Fabergé egg): Design

 The egg was created by workmaster Michael Perkhin (Russian, 1860–1903) and is crafted of gold, silver, rose-cut diamonds, brilliant diamonds and translucent royal blue enamel.
 The miniature elephant is made of silver, gold, ivory, rose-cut diamonds and red and green enamel.
 One end of the pine cone, a symbol of resurrection, is set with four petal-shaped portrait diamonds, forming a quatrefoil enclosing the date "1900".
 The opposite end is set with a rose-cut diamond star, enclosing a portrait diamond over a later miniature of a young woman.
 The Egg originally bore the monogram B.K.(for Barbara Kelch) beneath the portrait diamond, probably similar to that of the 1899 Kelch Twelve Panel egg.
 The egg shell opens to reveal, in a fitted velvet compartment, a surprise, an oxidized silver Indian elephant automaton with ivory tusks supporting an enameled turbaned mahout seated upon a gold fringed red and green guilloche enamel saddle cloth.
-Each side is set with three rose-cut diamond collets, one covers a keyhole.
-When wound with the original gold key, the tiny elephant, lumbers forward, shifting its weight from one side to the other, all the while turning its head and flicking its tail.
+Each side is set with three rose-cut diamond collets, one covering a keyhole.
+When wound with the original gold key, the tiny elephant lumbers forward, shifting its weight from one side to the other, all the while turning its head and flicking its tail.
 The egg has a height of 9.5 cm.